BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 # Envelope Format Specification

 This section is normative, and specifies the binary format of envelopes in terms of its CBOR components and their sequencing.
 The formal language used is the Concise Data Definition Language (CDDL) {{-CDDL}}.
-To be considered a well-formed envelope, a sequence of bytes MUST be well-formed deterministic CBOR {{-CBOR}} and MUST conform to the specifications in this section.
+To be considered a well-formed envelope, a sequence of bytes MUST be well-formed deterministic CBOR {{DCBOR-DRAFT}} and MUST conform to the specifications in this section.

 ## Top Level

-An envelope is a tagged enumerated type with seven cases.
-Four of these cases have no children:
+An envelope is a tagged enumerated type with eight cases.
+Five of these cases have no children:

 * `leaf`
 * `known-value`
 * `encrypted`
 * `elided`
+* `compressed`

-Two of these cases, `encrypted` and `elided`, "declare" their digest, i.e., they actually encode their digest in the envelope serialization.
+Three of these cases, `encrypted`, `elided`, and `compressed`, "declare" their digest, i.e., they actually encode their digest in the envelope serialization.
 For all other cases, their digest is implicit in the data itself and may be computed and cached by implementations when an envelope is deserialized.

 The other three cases have one or more children: